 Andrea Torres Viedma

 BA (Hons) in Dance and Postgraduate Diploma on Foundations for Contemporary Critique for Performing Arts, both at Universidad de Chile.
-MFA Creative Practice awarded by Trinity Laban Conservatoire of Music and Dance and Independent Dance, UK.
+MFA Creative Practice awarded by Trinity Laban Conservatoire of Music and Dance, Independent Dance, and Siobhan Davies Dance, UK.
 Since 2008 she has been teaching and doing her own choreographic work and she also has been dancing with different choreographers, performing both nationally and internationally.

-She is currently doing a PhD in Dance Studies at the University of Roehampton, UK.
-Her research is based on somatic-based improvisation and the notions of difference and encounter.
-By connecting somatics with feminist posthumanism and new materialism, the research aims to devise an original practice concerned with finding different ways of encountering others (practitioners) when improvising, for moving together in responsible ways.
+In addition, she is doing a PhD in Dance Studies at the University of Roehampton, UK.
+Her research is focused on contemporary dance improvisation in Chile and the notions of difference, encounter and stillness.
+By connecting chilean contemporary dance with Feminism in the South / Southern feminisms, the research aims to devise an original practice concerned with finding different ways of encountering others (practitioners) when improvising, for moving together in responsible ways.

 (Photograph: Fabian Cambero)